LingmoOS/LingmoOS/shell/frameworks/kiconthemes/README.md

 ## Icon Theme Deployment

-On Linux/BSD, it is expected that the main icon themes (hicolor, oxygen, breeze) are installed by the distribution.
+On Linux/BSD, it is expected that the main icon themes (hicolor, oxygen, ocean) are installed by the distribution.
 The platform theme plugin reads the icon theme name from KConfig, and redirects QIcon::fromTheme calls to KIconEngine/KIconLoader, which brings some benefits over Qt's internal icon loading, such as a cache shared